vincentventalon/serverless_layer_generator/README.md

 ```

 Make some optional configurations :

-In variables.tf, you can set a defaut region or you will be asked during deploy
+* In variables.tf, you can set a defaut region or you will be asked during deploy
-Optional: In default_values.py set the bucket where you code will be uploaded and other default values
+* In default_values.py set the bucket where you code will be uploaded and other default values
 ```
 S3_BUCKET = "change-me"
 ```
-Optional: If you use always the same bucket you should also refine policies in main.tf :
+* If you use always the same bucket you should also refine policies in main.tf :
  ```
 s3 = {
       effect    = "Allow",